fan87/Regular-Bytecode-Expression/readme.md

 A regular expression engine that's made for Java bytecode and objectweb ASM.
 It's designed to be easy to use

+## Missing Features / Known Issues
+1. Look-Behind & Look-After (Won't add for now) (Can be replaced with `thenCheckWithoutMovingPointer`, but negative look-around would be impossible.
+Will add that later)

+**THE REPLACE FEATURE IS ALSO BUGGED!
+DON'T USE IT**

 ## Main Features

 - **Fast** - Tested in Minecraft, runs smoothly, and it usually needs to load a lot of classes while initializing the game,